Modal Abstractions for Virtualizing Memory Addresses: Background

 \subsection{Modal Logic}

-The problem of needing to keep track of things being true in some contexts and not in others is hardly unique to virtual memory management, and is the general insight behind most flavors of modal logic.
+The problem of needing to keep track of things being true in some contexts and not in others is hardly unique to virtual memory management, and is the general insight behind most flavors of modal logic, which use unary operators to express that a logical claim $P$ is \emph{contingently} true in certain other circumstances, such as in other times~\cite{pnueli1977temporal} or places~\cite{murphy2008type,gordon2019modal}.

-Most modal logics use unary operators on propositions to express that a logical claim $P$ is \emph{contingently} true in certain other circumstances, such as in other times~\cite{pnueli1977temporal} or places~\cite{gordon2019modal}.
-That is, for different modal operators $M$, $M(P)$ may mean that $P$ is true in another time or place (which may be a physical place like another network node~\cite{murphy2008type,gordon2019modal} or a conceptual place like a person's mind~\cite{hintikka1962knowledge}).
-A unifying concept across any modality is that they behave as applicative functors, typically satisfying (directly, or as a derived law, depending on the modality):

-Many modalities, so-called \emph{normal} modalities also possess introduction rules of the form $P\rightarrow M(P)$, the classic example being that if $P$ is true, then $P$ is \emph{necessarily} true with the contingency picked up.

-Of particular interest for reasoning about virtual memory are modalities that permit \emph{naming} the alternate circumstances, prominently \emph{hybrid} modal logics~\cite{blackburn1995hybrid,areces2001hybrid}, which come equipped with assertions of the form $[\ell](P)$ indicating that $P$ is true in the specific alternate circumstance (Kripke world) named by the \emph{nominal} $\ell$.
+Of particular interest for reasoning about virtual memory are modalities that permit \emph{naming} the alternate circumstances, prominently \emph{hybrid} modal logics~\cite{blackburn1995hybrid,areces2001hybrid}, which come equipped with assertions of the form $[\ell](P)$ indicating that $P$ is true in the specific alternate circumstance (Kripke world) named by the {term} $\ell$.
 Note that a distinctive property of hybrid logics is that, rather than hiding the points at which a modal assertion is evaluated inside the modality's definition, the choice of what world a modalized assertion should be true in is chosen \emph{in the assertion itself}.
 This allows assertions to talk about not simply whether some other assertion is true in some possible future or past world related in a fixed way to the current world, but to talk about \emph{arbitrary} other worlds.
-This explicit naming of alternate worlds increases the power of modal logics~\cite{blackburn1995hybrid}, and is actually necessary for completeness in classical separation logics~\cite{brotherston2014parametric}.
+This is somewhat different from the accessibility relation modalities more common in verification, but also well-established, tracing its origin back to Arthur Prior~\cite{areces2006hybrid}, just as many temporal logics do.